Berendrecht Lock: Dimensions

 In both length and total volume (length×breadth×difference in water levels), the Berendrecht Lock is the second-largest in the world.

 New left bank lock

-In November 2011, work started on the Kieldrecht Lock that became in June 2016 the world's new largest lock on the left bank of the Scheldt.
+In November 2011, work started on the Kieldrecht Lock which became in June 2016 the world's new largest lock on the left bank of the Scheldt.
 Based on the design of the Berendrecht Lock, it has the same length and width, but with an operational depth (TAW) of 17.8 m.